Early Years SEND & Inclusion

 SEND Conference

-Hackney’s annual SEND Conference will be merging this year with Wellbeing and Mental Health in Schools (WAMHS) to host our first Inclusion and Wellbeing Conference on Wednesday, June 18th, 2025.
+Hackney’s annual SEND Conference will be merging this year with Wellbeing and Mental Health in Schools (WAMHS) to host our first Inclusion and Mental Health Conference on Wednesday, June 18th, 2025.

 Venue: Teeside University, Queen Elizabeth Olympic Park, Here East, Press Centre, 14 E Bay Ln, London E15 2GW